trichl/TickTagOpenSource/README.md

 ## Tag Assembly
 * If the firmware is successfully flashed onto the microcontroller you can solder a battery to the TickTag battery terminals (plus and minus is written on the tag)
+* No battery protection circuit is needed, the battery is protected by software
 * You can use a glass fiber pen to roughen the LiPo tabs, which makes soldering of the aluminium tabs more easy (e.g., with a Laeufer 69119 pen)
 * Keep the soldering work on the LiPo very short, otherwise the battery might be damaged due to high temperatures
 * Keep the area below the TickTag as flat as possible, otherwise you might not be able to click the tag on the user interface board anymore